robertpdavis/betfair-bet-bot/README.md

 ├── client/src             // contains src standard folders and files with the addition of React pages and components folders ├── client/src/utils       // contains the Auth for JWT Decode and Apollo/graphQL queries and mutations ├── server/classes         // contains two classes to control the Betfair API and logic.
-├── server/schema          // contains the Apollo/graphQL typeDefs and Resolvers files
 ├── server/utlis           // contains additional logic helper files for the app ├── .gitignore             // indicates which folders and files Git should ignore ├── LICENCE                // licence file